Tim Anderson Player Props: White Sox vs. Cardinals

-On Saturday, Tim Anderson (on the back of going 1-for-5) and the Chicago White Sox play the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+On Sunday, Tim Anderson (.200 batting average in his past 10 games, with a triple, two walks and two RBI) and the Chicago White Sox play the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
 First pitch is at 2:10 PM ET.

 Tim Anderson Game Info & Props vs. the Cardinals